 The employer will need, with your help, to provide specifications on your work experience, background training, educational attainment, and the skills and experience that make you well-suited for the job.
 You'll need to sign the form declaring that the information you provided is truthful.

 The employer has the option to file the form electronically or by mail, but the DOL much prefers online filing.
 No fee is required.

 Your employer will not be required to submit any documents with the form.
-However, it must keep its supporting documents on hand, in case of an audit – that is, a full review by the DOL.
+However, it must keep its supporting documents on hand, in case of an audit; meaning a full review by the DOL.